joshpaulchan/expanse-report/2_unit_testing/README.txt

 Changing window content while the program is running.
 Creating overlapping windows.
 Minimizing windows, and seeing that the saved picture disappears, as it is supposed to.

+A test server has been included, server.js.
+The streaming functionality may be further tested by starting this server with the console command, "node server.js" while in the unit test directory, assuming node server packages have been installed.
+Once the server is up, connecting to localhost with the windows snipping application will begin logging on the server side.

 ---